Benefits of Using a Water Softener

 Hard water minerals collect on your skin and in your hair, triggering it to look dull.
 It can also cause painful razor burn.

-Soft water is more efficient at cleaning soap residue, so you’ll have softer skin and sleeker hair.
+Soft water is more efficient at cleaning soap residue, so you’ll have smoother skin and sleeker hair.
 Plus, your clothes will look less faded and your dishes will have fewer spots.

 Less Soap and Cleaning Time

 When you have hard water, you have to use extra soap for a good lather.
 The minerals in hard water react with soap.
-This makes a scum on sinks.
+This makes a scum on showers.